 If you are looking for professional, experienced, and dedicated instruction, let’s have a conversation.

 Are Qi Gong and Yoga the Same?

-Since the 1960’s Qi Gong, Tai Chi, Kung Fu, Meditation, Breathwork, and Yoga have become normal parts of modern culture for most of us in some way.
+Since the 1960’s Qi Gong, Taijiquan (Tai Chi), Gong Fu (Kung Fu), Meditation, Breathwork, and Yoga have become normal parts of modern culture for most of us in some way.

-In my experience, an “Embodied Spiritual Practice” is the same opportunity no matter what we call it.
+In my experience, an “Embodied Spiritual Practice” is the same opportunity no matter what it is called.